📝

 Highlights include:

-- Early morning sunrise swims
+- Early morning sunrise swims.

-- Winter swimming for cold-water therapy enthusiasts
+- Winter swimming for cold-water therapy enthusiasts.

-- Open water coaching and swim lessons
+- Open water coaching and swim lessons.

-- Paddleboarding and kayak hire
+- Paddle boarding and kayak hire.

 The combination of sport, leisure, and natural beauty places it among the most memorable family water parks and water fun parks in the South West.